Biden Cabinet near complete but hundreds of jobs still open

-WASHINGTON (AP) — President Joe Biden’s Cabinet is nearly complete with the confirmation of Labor Secretary Marty Walsh on Monday.
+WASHINGTON (AP) — President Joe Biden’s Cabinet is nearly complete with the confirmation of Labor Secretary Marty Walsh.
 But the work of building his administration is just beginning, as Biden has hundreds of key presidential appointments to make to fill out the federal government.

 The process of building out a government, according to Paul Light, a senior fellow at the Brookings Institution, is “nasty, brutish, and not at all short.”